 Kelly Peters 3:44

-Yeah, so the idea started in 2010.
-I had built a behavioral economics team in 2008.
-So I’ve been at this for a little while.
+so the idea started in in 2010, I had built a behavioral economics team in 2008.
+So I've been at this for a little while.

 Qasim Virjee 3:56

-that you like what you do.
-Or at least this of like the burning motivation, kind of like get stuff get stuff done.
-But okay, so how we came into contact of course was when the he works for a short time was resident here at start well, and and you know, so you you existed somewhere before, existed somewhere after that’s where you guys are now, although, I want to hear a little bit about the place, I guess now that you call home and that we can talk about your team and how you guys are dispersed a little bit and where where you exist.
+good.
+That means that you like what you do.
+Or at least this of like, the burning motivation, kind of like get stuff, get stuff done.
+But okay, so how we came into contact, of course, was when the E works for a short time was resident here at start well, and, and you know, so you existed somewhere before you existed somewhere after that's where you guys are now, although, I want to hear a little bit about the place, I guess, now that you call home, and then we can talk about your team and how you guys are dispersed a little bit and where you exist.
 Before we get into the COVID stuff.

 Kelly Peters 4:41

-but Kelly How many people are on your team?
+But Kelly I How many people are on your team?
 Now?
-How many people work at B works?
-B?
+How many people work at me works?